micropython/micropython/CONTRIBUTING.md

 - For SAMD21 debugging workflow tips check out [this learn guide](https://learn.adafruit.com/debugging-the-samd21-with-gdb) from Scott (@tannewt).

-- There are some additional links and notes in [BUILDING.md](BUILDING.md) and port-specific README files under the [ports/](ports) directory.
-But, those files may be out of date.
-It's best to begin with the Building CircuitPython learn guide.

 ## Developer contacts
 Scott Shawcroft ([@tannewt](https://github.com/tannewt)) is the lead developer of CircuitPython and is sponsored by [Adafruit Industries LLC](https://adafruit.com).
 Scott is usually available